pingcap/docs/op-guide/clustering.md

 ### PD

 You can use `join` to start a new PD server.
-For example, we have started three PD servers with Cluster ID 1:
+For example, we have started three PD servers within Cluster ID 1:

 |Name|ClientUrls|PeerUrls|
 |----|----------|--------|